Freeze broth in sections

 Don’t wrap cheese in plastic

 istock/letty17Ditch the plastic wrapper your cheese came in—if it isn’t exposed to oxygen, your cheese will dry out quickly.
 Porous material will keep it fresh longer.
 Cheese paper is a go-to solution, but parchment paper also works in a pinch.
+(You're throwing out these foods way too soon.)

 Don’t rely on the pasta box

 istock/sumnersgraphicsincSure, the box your dry pasta came in has a flap to keep it shut, but the cardboard isn’t airtight.
 Leaving leftover uncooked pasta inside could attract bugs and rodents.
 Keep pests away by transferring the noodles to an airtight container, recommends the Academy of Nutrition and Dietetics.
-Find out why you throw out pasta and other foods too soon.

 Keep ground coffee fresh